-Lupus isn't a simple disease with an easy answer.
+Lupus isn't a simple disease with an easy fix.
 If you think you may have lupus, you probably have many questions.

 Lupus is an autoimmune disease.
-Your body's immune system is like an army with hundreds of soldiers.
-The immune system's job is to fight foreign substances in the body, like germs and viruses.
-But in autoimmune diseases, the immune system is out of control.
-It attacks healthy tissues, not germs.
+A normal immune system fights foreign substances in the body, such as germs and viruses.
+But, in autoimmune diseases, the immune system is out of control.
+It attacks healthy tissues.

 Lupus is a disease that can affect many parts of the body.
-Everyone reacts differently.
+Everyone is different.
 One person with lupus may have swollen knees and fever.
 Another person may be tired all the time or have kidney trouble.
 Someone else may have rashes.
 Lupus can involve the:

 - heart and/or the brain

 There are three main types of lupus:

 - Systemic lupus erythematosus is the most common form.
 It's sometimes called SLE, or just lupus.
 The word "systemic" means that the disease can involve many parts of the body such as the heart, lungs, kidneys, and brain.
 SLE symptoms can be mild or serious.